-To measure and closely monitor the interest rate sensitivity of the equity value (EVE) and future profitability (NII), the group uses Interest Rate Risk in the Banking Book (IRRBB) for Euroclear Bank stand-alone, Euroclear SA/NV consolidated and Euroclear Holding SA/NV consolidated.
+To measure and closely monitor the interest rate sensitivity of the equity value (EVE) and future profitability (NII), the group uses Interest Rate Risk in the Banking Book (IRRBB) for Euroclear Bank stand-alone, Euroclear SA/NV consolidated .
 The IRRBB looks at the EVE and NII sensitivities under the baseline scenario and additional six stressed scenarios (EVE) or two stressed scenarios (NII).
 The assessment takes into account the interest rate sensitive elements on- and off- balance sheet as well as interest rate sensitive income/expenses.

-The table below shows the IRRBB at the level of Euroclear SA/NV and Euroclear Holding SA/NV have set.
-More specifically, the table shows the economic values of the interest rate sensitive positions in the banking book portfolio 13 under the base and the two parallel interest rate shock scenarios.
+The table below shows the IRRBB at the level of Euroclear SA/NV has set.
+More specifically, the table shows the economic values of the interest rate sensitive positions in the banking book portfolio under the base and the two parallel interest rate shock scenarios.
 The column with effective 2023 result represents the actual interest earned over the reporting year while 2024 is a projection for the next year.

 Assets and liabilities held in the Banking book are predominantly denominated in euro, and they are expressed at market value for the purpose of this disclosure.
-The economic value of the Banking book is computed by discounting the future cash flows for assets and liabilities.
+The economic value of the Banking book is computed by discounting the future cash flows for assets and liabilities